AUSAXS/AUSAXS/README.md

 The possible targets are `em_fitter`, `intensity_fitter`, and `em_fitter_gui`.
 Use the multithreading flag `-jX` for significantly shorter compilation times.

+### MacOS
+1. Make sure CMake and Xcode is available
+`brew install cmake`

+2. Follow step 2 through 4 of the Linux guide

 ### Windows
-1. Make sure CURL and OpenSSL are available on your system, e.g. through vcpkg
+1. Make sure CURL is available on your system, e.g. through vcpkg

-2. Download or clone this repository
+2. Clone this repository
 `git clone https://github.com/klytje/AUSAXS.git`.

 3. Open the project with Visual Studio and compile your choice of executable.
 Note that this is very memory-intensive with the MSVC compiler, requiring 12GB+ of available memory due to their inefficient handling of constant expressions.